 The Company actively manages its liquidity position so as to ensure that all operating, investing and financing needs are met.
 The Company's policy is to maintain a level of cash deemed sufficient to fund its monthly cash requirements, at least for the next two months.
-Capital expenditures are funded through a combination of internally generated funds and external borrowings, while working capital requirements are sufficiently funded through cash collections.
+Capital expenditures are funded through internally generated funds, while working capital requirements are sufficiently funded through cash collections.